Master Localized Numbers in 5 Minutes

 Contents

-Ordering a pizza and getting a thousand pizzas instead?
-Unfortunately, that's not a bonus.
+Order a pizza and get a thousand pizzas?
+Unfortunately that’s not a bonus.
 That’s a number localization bug.

-This article breaks down the nuances of numbers localization and offers tips to get numbers right for every audience.
+This post goes into the details of number localization and offers tips to get numbers right for every audience.

 Pro tip: Mistakes in number localization can lead to costly errors.
 Use Centus’ robust quality control checks to detect and correct localization oversights before you ship.
 Learn more.